 Our work has regard to the United Nations Convention on the Rights of the Child and is informed by the views and opinions of children and young people and the best available knowledge and evidence of what works well.

 Colin Pettit, Commissioner for Children and Young People

-Colin Pettit was appointed the Commissioner for Children and Young People WA in November 2015.
+Colin Pettit is the Commissioner for Children and Young People WA.

 Colin has spent his career working to improve the wellbeing of children and young people, particularly in delivering education services and programs to children and young people living in regional and remote areas of Western Australia.

 Colin has worked with children, young people, families and communities all over the State as a teacher and then principal in a number of regional schools, before holding the role of Executive Director Regional and Remote Education at the Western Australian Department of Education for three years.